November 6, 2019 | Read more »

-Evelyn Hanneman has been with the Baptist Peace Fellowship of North America since 1999, and in September, 2007, was named Operations Coordinator in a leadership team that also includes Program Coordinator LeDayne McLeese Polaski.
-She has previously served as BPFNA's Business Manager, Restorative Justice Program Director, Operations Director and Interim Coordinating Director.
+Evelyn Hanneman has been with BPFNA ~ Bautistas por la Paz since 1999, and in September, 2007, was named Operations Coordinator.
+She has previously served as BPFNA's Business Manager, Restorative Justice Program Director, Operations Director, Interim Coordinating Director, and Summer Conference Manager.
+In 2015, Evelyn retired from full-time work and now holds a contract position with the organization as Finance Manager.

 Evelyn, a native of Rochester, NY who has lived in Boston, MA, Waterbury, CT, and Portland, ME, has worked as a television production engineer, social worker, interviewer for the National Crime Victims' Survey, administrative assistant, Christian Education director and Associate Director of the Maine Council of Churches.